ardacanbakis/patikaFrontEndProjects/Week-7-ResponsiveWebDesignProject/readme.md

 # Theo's Gym Website Project

 Welcome to the Theo's Gym website project!
-This project is for 7 speak of front and development caused by Patika+.
+This project is for week-7  of front and bootcamp by Patika+.

 ## Project Overview

-The goal of this project was to build a responsive and engaging website that not only provides information about the gym's offerings but also encourages user interaction through features like a BMI calculator and dynamic class schedules. .
+The goal of this project was to build a responsive and engaging website that not only provides information about the gym's offerings but also encourages user interaction through features like a BMI calculator and dynamic class schedules.

 ## Features